Is term life insurance taxable?

 Cash value payouts and taxes

-Permanent life insurance policies have a cash accumulation feature.
-In addition to offering the death benefit, these policies build cash value over time that can be tapped while you’re alive.
-However, borrowing against cash value increases the chances that the policy will lapse, reduces the cash value and death benefit, and may result in a tax bill if the policy terminates before the death of the insured.
-Additionally, participating policies have the potential to receive dividends, however it’s important to note that dividends are not guaranteed.
+However, taking withdrawals or borrowing against cash value increases the chances that the policy will lapse, reduces the cash value and death benefit, and may result in a tax bill if the policy terminates before the death of the insured.

 Life insurance settlements and taxes